hallmx/fa_convnav/README.md

 ## Docs

 This project, it's github repo and documentation were all built using the fastai nbdev literate programming environment for Jupyter Notebooks.
-Find out more about nbdev and use it in your own project [here](https://github.com/fastai/nbdev)
+Find out more about nbdev and how to use it in your own project [here](https://github.com/fastai/nbdev)

 ## Contributing